Our Environmental Responsibilities

 Our fruit orchard which we began to plant in 2006 is being managed in a traditional manner.
 We have planted a range of fruit trees (apples, pears & plums) on half standard rootstocks which are being grown in unimproved grassland.
 As the trees mature they will create ideal food sources and habitats for other wildlife to use, such as mosses and lichens, fungi, and numerous species of mammals, insects and birds.

-We are beginning to develop an area of the field as a wildflower area and in our field & orchard we try to follow a mowing programme that is sympathetic to plants & wildlife.
+We have developed an area of the field as a wildflower area and in our field & orchard we try to follow a mowing programme that is sympathetic to plants & wildlife.

 We try to minimise the use of chemicals in the garden.